Fringe Benefits Tax

 Why Offer Fringe Benefits?

-- a car for private purposes
+- an automobile for private reasons;

-- goods at a discount
+- items sold at a reduced price;

-- low-interest loans
+- loans with low-interest rates;

 What You Need To Do If You Provide Fringe Benefits